How do you begin your study of hypnosis? Which courses lead to Hypnotherapist Certifications? How do you choose your hypnosis school?

 “Can I transfer-in hours from another school?”
 If the school is state approved, THI will review its curriculum.
 Then, if given approval, it is possible to transfer-in credit hours towards a THI Certification.

 Choosing a School

+“People are telling me I’ll be glad I took the THI Training.
+What makes such a difference?”
 Many people who have hypnotherapy certifications from other schools transfer to THI.
 THI’s courses provide lectures which give you an in-depth intellectual understanding.
 The live demonstration sessions show you how to apply techniques practically.
 And the Transpersonal approach addresses the spirit of a client as well as the personality.
-This is all in the home study format, so you can study the techniques thoroughly and at your own pace.
+This is all in the online home study format, so you can study the techniques thoroughly and at your own pace.
 Your education makes a big difference in your ability to help others.
 It also effects your potential for professional success.

 “The training I’ve received from THI was far beyond my highest expectations.
 I researched many schools before choosing THI and have absolutely no doubt that this is the richest and most rewarding available.
 I take great joy in knowing my life, from this point on, will be a catalyst in healing others and thereby helping to heal the planet itself.”